PHuhn/WordPress-Child-Theme-Addons/README.md

     - Gallery
     - Widgets

-By placing gc-is-mega-sub-menu class on the top menu item of **Mega Menu**, will be displayed as the following:
+By placing gc-is-mega-sub-menu class on the top menu item of **WP Features**, the menu will be displayed as the following:

-    Mega Menu
+    WP Features
      Theme Templates         Blocks
       Template Default        Text
       Template Full Width     Media
       Template Cover          Design
                               Gallery
                               Widgets

 The above example solves navigating sub sub-menus.
 If one has an overly long dropdown, one could group the dropdown into categories, thusly forming a similar structure as the example.